 - The other approach is more precise because it assigns costs using rules based on factors such as actual usage or consumption.

 Unfortunately, there is no universal agreement on which term (allocation or apportionment) belongs to each of the points above.
 As a result, this article treats them as interchangeable terms.

 The difference between direct and indirect (overhead) costs has to do with the firm's ability to assign cost figures to individual product units, service deliveries, sale closings, or organizations.

 Allocating Internal Cross Charge Costs for Support Services

 Organizations that support other organizations throughout the business may have to cross-charge their internal clients for services.
-This is a typical situation for IT departments, for instance, that support other cost centers in the company.
+This arrangement is typical for IT departments, for instance, that provide support to other cost centers in the company.

 - Other IT department resources, however, are shared, more or less continuously, among all cost centers.
 Total costs are known, of course, for such things as IT staff salaries, IT maintenance, and server system operation.
 The amount due to each cost center, however, is not easy to measure directly.
 As a result, these are indirect costs.

 For indirect costs, the IT department may instead create an allocation rule so that it can cross-charge each department its fair share of the total.
 Rules for this sometimes reflect other factors they can measure directly.
 Cross charges might merely reflect, for instance, the size of each cost center's user base.

 In product manufacturing, firms measure some of their costs for manufacturing labor and materials directly.